thestanchion/thestanchion.github.io/_posts/2018-02-09-string-interpolation-with-template-literals.markdown

 ## Expression interpolation

-To create a template literal we use back-ticks (\` \`) as opposed to double or single quotes used for string literals.
+To create a template literal we use back-ticks (\` \`) as opposed to the double or single quotes used for string literals.
 A basic example would be:

 {% highlight js %}
 const first_name = "Ash";
 const last_name = `Robbins`;
 {% endhighlight %}